Your Contract with Us

 (b) we may also charge:

-(i) interest at the 90-Day Bank Accepted Bill Rate published by the Reserve Bank of Australia plus 2% from the date of the Bill until it is paid in full; and
+(i) interest at the 90-Day Bank Accepted Bill Rate published by the Reserve Bank of New Zealand plus 2% from the Bill Date until it is paid in full; and

 (ii) a reasonable late fee; and